Daviid4545/capec-auto-labeling/README.md

 The scripts are numbered according to the execution order used in the thesis.
 They should be executed sequentially from the same working directory.

-The examples below show two equivalent ways of running the scripts:
+The examples below show two possible ways of running the scripts, depending on where the script files are located:

-* **Recommended usage shown inside each script**, assuming the script file is in the current working directory.
+* **Recommended usage shown inside each script**, assuming the .py files and the dataset are in the same working directory.
-* **Execution from the repository root**, assuming the scripts remain inside the `scripts/` folder.
+* **Execution from the repository root**, assuming the scripts remain inside the scripts/ folder and the dataset CSV is placed in the repository root.

 In both cases, the generated folders must remain in the same working directory so that the following scripts can find the outputs from previous steps.